marcosmoura/mini-react/README.md

   - `unit`: The complete Unit tests, separated by each file representing another inside the `src` folder

 - `.vscode`: Built in configurations to debug Jest and Testcafe through VSCode (sorry, Sublime Text!)
+- `docs`: The documentation about the project features, process and design decisions
 - `example`: The example App, tweaked to match the Figma Layout

-- `src`: All the library core
+- `src`: All the library code
-  - `core`: Core stuff, that doesn't really depends on browser API's
+  - `core`: Core stuff.
+Things that doesn't really depends on browser API's
   - `dom`: All code that will use the **DOM** API
   - `typings`: TypeScript typings (they are not complete)
   - `utils`: Utils functions that are used by `core` and `dom`